kofm/kora/docs/source/configuration.rst

 operations, user access, and page views.
 Useful for detailed tracking and auditing of user activity within your *kora* instance.

-::

-   DJANGO_EASY_AUDIT_WATCH_AUTH_EVENTS='false'
+.. option:: DJANGO_EASY_AUDIT_WATCH_AUTH_EVENTS

     Boolean.
 Determines whether to log user authentication events such as logins, logouts, and failed login attempts.

 ::

-   DJANGO_EASY_AUDIT_WATCH_REQUEST_EVENTS='false'
+   DJANGO_EASY_AUDIT_WATCH_AUTH_EVENTS='false'

+.. option:: DJANGO_EASY_AUDIT_WATCH_REQUEST_EVENTS

 	    Boolean.
 Determines whether to log URL requests made by users, i.e., which pages they visit.

 ::

-    DJANGO_EASY_AUDIT_WATCH_MODEL_EVENTS='true'
+   DJANGO_EASY_AUDIT_WATCH_REQUEST_EVENTS='false'

+.. option:: DJANGO_EASY_AUDIT_WATCH_MODEL_EVENTS

 	    Boolean.
 Determines whether to log when objects are created, updated, or deleted.

 ::

-   DJANGO_EASY_AUDIT_UNREGISTERED_CLASSES_EXTRA='auth.group'
+    DJANGO_EASY_AUDIT_WATCH_MODEL_EVENTS='true'

+.. option:: DJANGO_EASY_AUDIT_UNREGISTERED_CLASSES_EXTRA

 	    List.
 Specifies models whose CRUD operations should not be logged.

+::

+   DJANGO_EASY_AUDIT_UNREGISTERED_CLASSES_EXTRA='auth.group'

 Django-Related Settings
 ~~~~~~~~~~~~~~~~~~~~~~~

-::

-   DEV='false'
+.. option:: DEV

 	    Boolean.
-Indicates whether the application is running in development mode.
+Indicates whether the application is running in
-When set to `false` (the default), the application runs in production mode,
+	    development mode.
+When set to `false` (the default), the
+	    application runs in production mode, which disables
-which disables debugging features and enables performance improvements.
+	    debugging features and enables performance improvements.
 	    Use `true` only during development or troubleshooting.

 ::

-   SECRET_KEY='foo'
+   DEV='false'

+.. option:: SECRET_KEY

 	    String.
-A secret key used by Django for security purposes such as
+A secret key used by Django for security purposes
-sessions and password resets.
-This key should be unique and kept
+	    such as sessions and password resets.
+This key should be
-private to protect your application.
+	    unique and kept private to protect your application.

 ::

-   ALLOWED_HOSTS='web'

-   # Example configuration for a local network deployment
-   ALLOWED_HOSTS='web localhost 192.168.1.50'
+   SECRET_KEY='foo'

+.. option:: ALLOWED_HOSTS

     List.
 Specifies the host/domain names that Django considers valid for
     serving the application.
 Requests with a Host header not matching an
     entry in this list will be blocked.
 This helps prevent HTTP Host
     header attacks and ensures your application only responds to expected
     hosts.

     In the default containerized setup, `'web'` corresponds to the service
     name defined within the Docker network, allowing internal routing and
     communication between containers.

     When deploying *kora* in different environments, such as on a local
     machine, network server, or cloud instance, it is important to adjust
     `ALLOWED_HOSTS` accordingly.

     Failing to set `ALLOWED_HOSTS` properly may result in "Bad Request
     (400)" errors when accessing the application from outside the default
     container network.

+::

+   ALLOWED_HOSTS='web'
+   # Example configuration for a local network deployment
+   ALLOWED_HOSTS='web localhost 192.168.1.50'

+.. option:: CSRF_TRUSTED_ORIGINS

+    List of URLs.
+These are trusted addresses allowed to submit forms or
+    requests to Django, helping protect against certain web attacks.
+The
+    defaults cover typical local and container access.

+    When deploying *kora* in a local area network (LAN) using the
+    containerized *kora-docker* bundle, the setting `CSRF_TRUSTED_ORIGINS`
+    must be edited to specify the IP of the host machine to make requests
+    without triggering CSRF protection errors.

 ::